A likelihood-based approach for cure regression models: Estimation and inference

-where $\theta_0$ is the true parameter vector.
-See Lemma \ref{lik_ineq_proof} in the Appendix.
-Hence, $\ell^*(\theta)$ is a legitimate criterion for estimation and inference on $\theta$.

-Note that we have explicitly written $B^*_i(S_C)$ as a function of $S_C$ (while its dependence on $Y_i$, $\Delta_i$, and $X_i$ is implicit) since we must estimate $S_C$ in practice, i.e., we will use $B_i^*(\hat S_C)$.
-In applications of IPCW (recall that (\ref{expectcure}) is based on IPCW arguments), $S_C$ is typically estimated using a Kaplan-Meier or a Cox model, but one could also use more flexible non-parametric regression models such as those of \citet{aalen:1980} or \citet{beran:1981}; in fact, the asymptotic theory of Section \ref{sec:ass} only requires that the chosen estimator for $S_C$ has an iid representation.
-Thus, while our approach does not require specification or estimation of $S_{T_0}$, we must estimate $S_C$, and this can essentially be done in an arbitrarily flexible way.
-Therefore, for practical purposes, we propose the maximum likelihood estimator defined as
+Note that we have explicitly written $B^*_i(S_C)$ as a function of $S_C$ (while its dependence on $Y_i$, $\Delta_i$, and $X_i$ is implicit) since, typically, $S_C$ must be estimated in practice, i.e., we will use $B_i^*(\widehat S_C)$; this is standard in IPCW applications (and recall that (\ref{expectcure}) is based on IPCW arguments).
+Furthermore, the asymptotic theory of Section \ref{sec:ass} requires only that the estimator for $S_C$ has an iid representation.
+Thus, while $S_{T_0}$ is completely unspecified in our proposal, $S_C$ is estimated, and this can essentially be done in an arbitrarily flexible way.
+Therefore, for practical purposes, we propose the cure estimator defined as

 where